Heritage Series: Nuestra Señora de Gracia Church (Guadalupe Church)

 The tale of Our Lady of Guadalupe

-Juan approached the Bishop who, as expected, was in disbelief of his story.
-The Bishop dismissed Juan but he returned for the second time upon instructions of the Virgin.
-On the second meeting, the Bishop asked for a sign to test if Juan was indeed selling the truth.
+Juan approached the Bishop, who, as expected, was in disbelief at his story.
+The Bishop dismissed Juan, but he returned for the second time upon instructions of the Virgin.
+At the second meeting, the Bishop asked for a sign to test if Juan was indeed telling the truth.

 On his way to the church, the Virgin appeared to Juan once again and told him to pick the flowers on top of Tepeyac Hill, the sign that the bishop asked for.
-He is to hide the flowers in his tilma, an outer garment worn by men until he arrived at the bishop.
+He is to hide the flowers in his tilma, an outer garment worn by men, until he arrives at the bishop.
 He did everything as instructed.

 As an epilogue, a church was built in honor of Our Lady of Guadalupe.
 Juan Diego's tilma, with a shelf-life of only around 30 years, remained miraculously preserved.